 Utah Admin.
 Rules R277-609-8(3), (4) (January 22, 2020)August 12, 2020)

-August 12, 2020)
+Utah Admin.
+Rules R277-609-10(3), (4) (January 22, 2020)August 12, 2020)

 ESI Committee

 The District shall establish an Emergency Safety Intervention (ESI) Committee with members appointed by the Superintendent and consisting of two or more administrators, at least one parent or guardian of a student enrolled in the District, and at least two certified educational professionals with behavior training and knowledge of state rules and District discipline policies.